dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **MmioWhitelist**:

-This section is allowing devices to be passthrough to macOS that are generally ignored, for us we can ignore this section.
+This section is allowing spaces to be passthrough to macOS that are generally ignored, useful when paired with `DevirtualiseMmio`

 **Quirks**:

-Settings relating to boot.efi patching and firmware fixes, default will work for us
+Settings relating to boot.efi patching and firmware fixes, for us we care about enabling `SetupVirtualMap`

 * **AvoidRuntimeDefrag**: YES
    * Fixes UEFI runtime services like date, time, NVRAM, power control, etc